carltonupp/carlton.upperdine.dev/content/posts/csharp-pattern-matching.md

 title = "Pattern Matching in C#" slug = "csharp-pattern-matching"

-date = "2020-05-13"
+date = "2020-06-03"
 tags = [".NET", "functional programming", "C#"] categories = ["blog"]
 +++

+It's been a few months since my last blog post, so my resolution of one

 I'm a big fan of F# and functional programming in general, and when people ask me what I like in particular about F# I immediately mention pattern matching.
 F# has had incredibly powerful pattern matching support available for a long time, but over time this functionality has been added to C# as well.
 In this post I will show off a few ways that you can use pattern matching to improve your C# code.

-# Type checking with *is* patterns
+# Type checking

-You can use the `is` keyword to check that an expression or value maps to a given type, and optionally provide a new variable name to output the result that mapping to.
+You can use the `is` keyword to check that an expression or value maps to a given type, and optionally provide a new variable name to output the result of that mapping to.
 For instance, imagine we have a method that takes a list of nullable integers and we need to return the sum of those integers:
 ```csharp
 static int GetTotal(IEnumerable<int?> numbers)
 {